erichoracek/Motif/README.md

 [theme applyClassWithName:@"WarningButton" toObject:deleteButton];
 ```

 We now have everything we need able to style our buttons to match the spec.
-To do so, we must instantiate a `MTFTheme` object from our theme file.
+To do so, we must instantiate a `MTFTheme` object from our theme file to access our theme from our code.
 The best way to do this is to use `themeFromJSONThemeNamed:`, which works just like `imageNamed:`, but for `MTFTheme` instead of `UIImage`.

-When we have our `MTFTheme`, we want to make sure there were no errors parsing it.
-We do so by asserting that the pass-by-reference error pointer is still non-nil.
-By using `NSAssert` we'll get a runtime crash when debugging informing us our errors
+When we have our `MTFTheme`, we want to make sure that there were no errors parsing it.
+We can do so by asserting that our pass-by-reference `error` is still non-nil.
+By using `NSAssert`, we'll get a runtime crash when debugging informing us our errors (if there were any).

-To apply the classes from `Theme.json` to our buttons, all we have to do is invoke the application methods on `MTFTheme` on theme.
-When we do so, all of the properties are applied from the class to the button in just one simple method class.
+To apply the classes from `Theme.json` to our buttons, all we have to do is invoke the application methods on `MTFTheme` on our buttons.
+When we do so, all of the properties from the theme classes are applied to our buttons in just one simple method invocation.
 This is the power of Motif.

 ## Using Motif in your project